CS326-Turkey/TurkeyApp/README.md

 ![database diagram](/gleanDB.png)

-The diagram above is the schema of collections in database.
-The schemas set up and all the wrapped up functions for adding, finding, removing and updating date are in lib/database.js.
+The diagram above is the schema of collections in the database.
+The documents are created within the `/lib/database.js` file and are wrapped up with functions for adding, finding, removing and updating these documents. `mongoose` is utilized to better facilitate modeling.

+The documents are listed below:

+`User` : user information / credentials for login

+`Credit` : credit card information to be used when making purchases

+`Transaction` : transaction made by a user

+`Charity` : charity identifier

 [database.js](lib/database.js)